What is a poisons centre?

 WHO has developed tools to facilitate the collection of internationally harmonized data on poisoning.
 This comprises a multilingual controlled terminology and classifications.

-WHO is carrying out a feasibility study on the establishment of a sub-regional poisons centre in the East Africa sub-region.
-This project is funded through the Strategic Approach to International Chemicals Management (SAICM) Quick Start Programme.
+WHO has recently carried out a feasibility study on the establishment of a sub-regional poisons centre in the East Africa sub-region.
+This project was funded through the Strategic Approach to International Chemicals Management (SAICM) Quick Start Programme.